sayyidahakindele/Scenario-Efficiency-Calculator/README.md

 PURPOSE
 -------
 Simulates a fight between two heroes, Tortoise and Hare, against a crew of ten pirates.
 Each scenario gives an advantage to a particular hero by giving them a magic sword.
 - Scenario 1: Tortoise gets the magic sword
 - Scenario 2: Hare gets the magic sword
 - Scenario 3: No one gets the sword.

 Statistics for each run are accumulated and printed at the end.

-	From the statistics we can safely say that the highest chance the heroes have of winning is when Tortoise has the magic sword
+From the statistics we can deduce which scenario is most efficient

 COMPILING AND LAUNCHING
 ------------------------